quicwg/base-drafts/draft-ietf-quic-recovery.md

 Slow start exits to congestion avoidance.
 Congestion avoidance in NewReno uses an additive increase multiplicative decrease (AIMD) approach that increases the congestion window by one MSS of bytes per congestion window acknowledged.
-When a loss is detected, NewReno decreases the congestion window by the loss reduction factor and sets the slow start threshold to the new congestion window.
+When a loss is detected, NewReno halves the congestion window and sets the slow start threshold to the new congestion window.

 ## Recovery Period